Connecting Denver to the World

 You can buy 3-Hour Passes and Day Passes using cash, credit or debit at the ticket vending machines located at any RTD rail station, or on the RTD Mobile Tickets app.
 The Regional/Airport Day Pass is the same price as an Airport 3-Hour Pass and grants unlimited travel on any RTD service for the remainder of the service day.
 Regional/Airport Day Pass ticket books may be purchased at any RTD Sales Outlet.

-Take unlimited rides all month on the University of Colorado A Line with RTD's Monthly Pass.
+Take unlimited rides all month on the A Line with RTD's Monthly Pass.
 Travel to the Airport is included in the Regional/Airport Monthly Pass.
 Monthly Passes may be purchased at any RTD sales outlet, online, on the RTD Mobile Tickets app, or at participating King Soopers and Safeway stores.

 Rail Fare Zone Fare Map